SylvainDe/GuitarTabs/README.md

 | tabs4acoustic.com           | Yes           | Yes           | Yes                     |                        |
 | ultimate-guitar.com         | Yes           | Yes           | Yes                     | Yes                    |

+The files in dest correspond to the output with the file url_test_list.txt.

+TODO: Add usage.